Transgender rights in Australia: Court involvement

 In 2016, Family Court Chief Justice Diana Bryant acknowledged the difficulties of the existing process and promised it would be simplified.
 Bryant had earlier suggested in 2014 that the High Court of Australia should reconsider the case law requiring court supervision for the medical treatment of transgender children.
 In late 2016 a spokesperson for Attorney-General George Brandis said the government was "actively considering options" for reform.

 On 30 November 2017, the Full Court of the Family Court issued a ruling which removed the requirement for court approval of Stage 2 where the child, the family and medical staff all agreed.
 The case, known as Re Kelvin, was brought by a father of a 16-year old transgender child, who asked the court to consider whether previous case law requiring the court process for unopposed applications should be overturned.
 The case had several interveners, most of whom agreed that the court should be only be involved in the process if there was a disagreement.

+In January 2025, David Crisafulli, premier of Queensland said his government's freeze on hormone therapies for new patients under 18 and broad investigation into gender treatments would continue.
+In October 2025, the ban was overturned by Supreme Court Justice Peter Callaghan who determined that the Queensland government did not adequately consult medical professionals before implementing the ban as required under state law.
+The ruling did not address the merits of the ban.
+Queensland Health Minister Tim Nicholls said he would explore ways to reinstate the ban following the ruling.

+Also in January 2025, Federal health minister Mark Butler announced a National Health and Medical Research Council (NHMRC) review of the Australian standards of care and treatment guidelines for trans and gender-diverse children and adolescents.
+The NHMRC has also been asked to develop new national guidelines.